The petition · in five precedents

 8. Wikipedia · Skyway — the genre as a whole.

-§ II · Saint Paul’s policy bed
+§ VI · Saint Paul’s policy bed

 1. City of Saint Paul · Rent Stabilization — the official policy page.